walmartlabs/lacinia/docs/tutorial/component.rst

 Each component has a unique, well-known key in the system map.

 Components `may` have dependencies on other components.
-That's where the fun really starts.
+That's where the true value of the library comes into play.

 Components `may` have a lifecycle; if they do, they implement the Lifecycle protocol containing methods ``start`` and ``stop``.